univention/univention-corporate-server/doc/architecture/positioning.rst

 The most important functional pillar of UCS is identity management.

 Simplified, an IT environment consists of services and users.
-Services offer functionality.
-Users use functionality.
-Services can also behave as users when they use the functionality of another service.
-Users identify themselves against services to proof that they are eligible to use the functionality.
+Services offer capability.
+Users use capability.
+Services can also behave as users when they use the capability of another service.
+Users identify themselves against services to proof that they're eligible to use the capability.

 The identification is done with *user accounts* to represent users.
-User accounts typically have properties like for example username, password and email address.
+User accounts typically have properties like for example username, password, and email address.
 User accounts that digitally represent a person additionally have for example first name and last name.